zhangdongdong7/scenarios/linux/challenge-account-management/step1.md

 ## Create A User With A Home Directory

-Congratulations, you have successfully completed all the tasks above.
+Congratulations, you have completed all the tasks above.

 How do you achieve it?

-Now, you can try creating a new user called `joker5` with home directory `/home/joker5`.
+Now, you can try creating a new user called `joker5` with the home directory `/home/joker5`.

 ![challenge-account-management-1-7](assets/challenge-account-management-1-7.png)